tessapower/tessapower.github.io/README.md

 ## Personal Website

 This is a repo for my personal website, where I post about what I'm learning and working on.
-It's generated using [Jekyll](https://github.com/jekyll/jekyll), the [Contrast](https://github.com/niklasbuschmann/contrast) template from Niklas Buschmann, and automatically deployed via [aws Amplify](https://aws.amazon.com/amplify/).
+It's generated using [Jekyll](https://github.com/jekyll/jekyll), the [Contrast](https://github.com/niklasbuschmann/contrast) template from Niklas Buschmann, and automatically deployed via [GitHub Pages](https://pages.github.com/).
 It also supports comments on blogposts via [Giscus](https://github.com/giscus/giscus), which you can see in the Discussion section of this repo.

 This README serves mostly as a reminder to myself about the structure of the repo and how to deploy when I write new posts.